 Junion Volunteer Program

-Campbell County Memorial Hospital's Junior Volunteer Program offers young people ages 12-18 an opportunity to learn new skills, give back to the community, make new friends and have fun all at the same time.
+Campbell County Health's Junior Volunteer Program offers young people ages 13-18 an opportunity to learn new skills, give back to the community, make new friends and have fun all at the same time.

 Applications are available each May and up to 40 volunteers are accepted into the program, which begins in June.
 Most volunteers end their service as the new school year begins in the fall, while a few opt to volunteer in the winter months.